newtheatre/history-project/_shows/10_11/a_view_from_the_bridge.md

 ---
-title: A View from The Bridge
+title: A View From The Bridge
 playwright: Arthur Miller
 season: In House
 season_sort: 240